 - Taxpayers may terminate participation in the plan at any time upon written notice to the Collector, Property Tax Department.
 All adjustments or cancellations must be made by the 5th of each month.

-- If the property is sold, it is the owner’s responsibility to inform the Collector in writing.
-A copy of the Vendor’s Statement of Adjustments must also be provided.
+- If the property is sold, it is the owner’s responsibility to inform the Finance Department in writing.
 Notice is required by the 5th of the month in which the property was sold in order that participation in the plan may be discontinued, or arrangements made to transfer a credit to a newly-acquired property.

 - Notification of any change in banking information must be received by the 5th of the month.

 - Interest accrues daily from the date of pre-payment, and is applied as a discount against the tax account.
 Rates are prescribed each year by the Lieutenant Governor in Council.

 - Interest will be reversed on dishonored payments, and a $35 fee will be debited to the pre-authorized withdrawal account.

 - Participation in the plan will automatically cease if any two payments (do not have to be consecutive) fail to be honoured by the applicant’s bank within the 10-month withdrawal period (August to May).